Filter by Category

 - Computer Science / Networking Professionals interested in exploring Automotive Security

 Note: GRIMM’s trainers strive to accommodate students with all levels of technical knowledge.
-However, students with some technical background and knowledge of automotive technologies will excel at the hands-on lab activities incorporated into the course.
+However, students with some technical background, understanding of automotive technologies, and programming language(s) will excel at the hands-on lab activities incorporated into the course.

 Students need to bring a laptop capable of running the VirtualBox virtualization software (Windows/Linux/Mac, no Chromebooks).